Ken Chang

 Ken Chang or Chang Tzu-yao (張智堯) is a Taiwanese actor and Mandopop singer who grew up in Brazil since the age of 3.

 Career

 In 1998, Chang started his film career in G.Y.
 Sir, a Taiwanese comedy film.

 Chang has appeared in Taiwan films and Hong Kong films.
-Chang has also appeared in television series from China.
+Chang has also appeared in television series from mainland China.